sc-ventures/cloudbreak-documentation/docs/removed/ambari-db.md

 ### Creating and Configuring a Remote Datatabase

-Consider these constraints when setting up your remote datatabase:
+Consider these constraints when setting up your remote database:

 - Cloudbreak doesn't validate the database connection, so wrong connection parameters will cause the cluster installation to fail.
 - Your database must be available to the Ambari server.
 This means that: